 Letters to Minnehaha Creek resonates with readers who have lost someone or lived with a loved one suffering from illness as it illustrates a vivid path towards healing and rebirth.

 Victoria Lin lives and writes in Minneapolis, Minnesota, and performs and teaches across the US.
 Her poems have appeared in literary journals such as Poetry Quarterly, Paper Nautilus, and Apeiron Review.
 She holds an M.A. in English literature from the University of St. Thomas and an M.F.A. in creative writing from Hamline University.
 Victoria is currently working toward a doctorate in counseling psychology at the University of St. Thomas, with plans to research and practice poetry therapy.
-Find her on Instagram at victoria_lin_poetry and Twitter at victorialinph.
+Find her on Instagram @victoria_lin_poetry and Twitter @victorialinph.
+Find her at https://www.victorialin.org.

 LETTERS TO MINNEHAHA CREEK (978-1-950730-43-8) is available as a paperback and ebook, and can be purchased from all major retailers.
 Ingram Book Group distributes the title to the market.